TEALSK12/2nd-semester-introduction-to-computer-science/units/6_unit/05_lesson/projectb.md

 Of course you are free to implement additional functions that you find useful.

-Students will have to decide what is the best order to impelment these functions in; we hope they will be guided by the Milestones listed above.
+Students will have to decide what is the best order to implement these functions in; we hope they will be guided by the Milestones listed above.